HIV Life Cycle

 The HIV PIs selectively bind to and inhibit HIV protease, an enzyme that cleaves viral polyprotein precursors into individual functional proteins.
 The HIV protease normally cleaves proteins from the Gag-Pol polyprotein precursor, forming functional smaller proteins in the process.
 If the PI successfully blocks the HIV protease, deformed HIV particles are formed and these particles have diminished infectious capacity.
-There are 10 PIs that have been FDA-approved (Figure 9): amprenavir (Agenerase), atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva), indinavir (Crixivan), lopinavir-ritonavir (Kaletra), nelfinavir (Viracept), ritonavir (Norvir), saquinavir hard gel capsule (Invirase) and saquinavir soft gel capsule (Fortovase), and tipranavir (Aptivus).
+There are 10 PIs that have been FDA-approved (Figure 7): amprenavir (Agenerase), atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva), indinavir (Crixivan), lopinavir-ritonavir (Kaletra), nelfinavir (Viracept), ritonavir (Norvir), saquinavir hard gel capsule (Invirase) and saquinavir soft gel capsule (Fortovase), and tipranavir (Aptivus).
 Most PIs are now used in combination with low-dose ritonavir, with the ritonavir acting as a pharmacokinetic booster by inhibiting the metabolism of other PIs.
 Two PIs, atazanavir and darunavir can also be used as a fixed-dose formulation with cobicistat in the form of atazanavir-cobicistat (Evotaz) or darunavir-cobicistat (Prezcobix).

 In an effort to optimize ease of medication administration and lower pill burden, single table regimens that required once daily dosing have been developed.
-As of February 2015, the FDA has approved five single tablet regimens (Figure 10): abacavir-lamivudine-dolutegravir (Triumeq), tenofovir disoproxil fumurate-emtricitabine-efavirenz (Atripla), tenofovir disoproxil fumarate-emtricitabine-elvitegravir-cobicistat (Stribild), tenofovir alafenamide-emtricitabine-elvitegravir-cobicistat (Genvoya), and tenofovir disoproxil fumarate-emtricitabine-rilpivirine (Complera).
+As of March 2017, the FDA has approved six single tablet regimens (Figure 8): abacavir-lamivudine-dolutegravir (Triumeq), tenofovir disoproxil fumurate-emtricitabine-efavirenz (Atripla), tenofovir disoproxil fumarate-emtricitabine-elvitegravir-cobicistat (Stribild), tenofovir alafenamide-emtricitabine-elvitegravir-cobicistat (Genvoya), and tenofovir disoproxil fumarate-emtricitabine-rilpivirine (Complera).

 HHS Recommended Regimens for Initial Therapy